mikmart/shinygsi/README.md

 shinyApp(ui, server)
 ```

-There's also an included demo app that you can run directly:
+The above is also included in a demo app that you can run directly:

 ``` r
 googleSignInApp(client_id = "<YOUR-CLIENT-ID-HERE>")